aofei/sandid/README.md

 Every grain of sand on earth has its own ID.

-**It should be noted that the algorithm used to generate the `SandID` in this project mainly come from UUID version 1.
-Some adjustments were made to optimize the efficiency of database insertion (see [this](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/)).**
+**It should be noted that the algorithm used to generate the `SandID` in this project mainly come from the UUID version 1.
+Some adjustments were made to enhance the efficiency of database insertion (see [this](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/)).**

 ## Features